 We’ve compiled an exhaustive blog on everything you need to know about HIPAA compliance for your call center or phone communications.

 What is HIPAA?

 HIPAA or Health Insurance Portability and Accountability Act of 1996 is a United States legislation.
-It offers data privacy and security for the safe upkeep of the medical information.
+It offers data privacy and security for the safe upkeep of medical information.

 What does HIPAA do?

 HIPAA is an act that helps to safeguard patients’ medical records and other personal information.

 - It protects patients’ privacy and gives them more control over their health information.